1dancook/romans-study/docs/02-wrath-gentiles.md

     - Since when?
 Since the creation of the world

 3. What does it mean "they are without excuse?"
 (20)
     - In verse 21 it is clear - even though they knew God they did not honor him.
-They have no excuse for living apart from God and becomming so corrupt.
+They have no excuse for living apart from God and becoming so corrupt.

 4. Even though people know God, what happened to them for not honoring him?
     - they became futile in their thinking, and